kzndotsh/awesome-discordpy/readme.md

 - [MikeyUsersREC/ERM](https://github.com/MikeyUsersREC/ERM) - A discord bot primarily focused on improving the Roblox staff experience.
 - [Hunter87ff/Spruce](https://github.com/Hunter87ff/Spruce) - Spruce is a multi-functional open source Discord bot, designed to streamline the management of Discord tournaments and servers.
 - [poketwo/poketwo](https://github.com/poketwo/poketwo) - A Pokémon-oriented Discord bot that lets you collect pokémon.
 Catch pokémon in the wild, level your pokémon, compete with your friends, and more.
+- [wasi-master/wm_bot](https://github.com/wasi-master/wm_bot) - A multipurpose discord bot with more than 220 commands.

 ## Guides and Tutorials